Traubert/FiNer-rules/finer-readme.md

 # FiNER – Finnish Named-Entity Recognizer
+## v.
+1.3.1 / 2018-12-11

+**NOTE: This page documents FiNER as found in finnish-tagtools 1.3.1 (December 2018).
+For the documentation of the most recent version of FiNER + links to up-to-date distributions, click [here](https://github.com/Traubert/FiNer-rules).**

 FiNER is a rule-based named-entity recognition tool for Finnish.
 It uses tools based on the CRF-based tagger [FinnPos](https://github.com/mpsilfve/FinnPos), the Finnish morphology package [OmorFi](https://github.com/flammie/omorfi), and the FinnTreeBank corpus for tokenization and morphological analysis, and a set of pattern-matching (`pmatch`) rules for recognizing and categorizing proper names and other expressions in plaintext input.

 The pattern-matching rules are built and compiled using the [Helsinki Finite-State Technology](https://hfst.github.io/) toolkit.

+## Technical documentation

+Methodological information (e.g. the structure of the pmatch rule sets) and technical documentation can be found [here](https://github.com/Traubert/FiNer-rules/blob/master/technical.md).

-Information on rule compilation and gazetteer usage can be found [here](files-readme.md).
-Additional technical and methodological documentation is available [here](technical.md).
+Information on rule compilation and gazetteer usage is available here [here](files-readme.md).

 ## Ontology & Name hierarchy